Read REVIEWS of Lethal Voyage

 Preview Below — read (or listen to) the first three chapters of Lethal Voyage.
-Then Pre-Order your Kindle edition or Audiobook edition.
+Then Order your paperback or Kindle edition or order your Audiobook on CHIRP, Kobo/Walmart, Google Play Scribd NOOK, or Apple Books.
+Or select the audiobook on AUDIBLE.
 Want an autographed paperback?
 Just contact me.
-Lethal Voyage launches November 22, 2020.

 Audiobook — Chapters 1-3 — listen here:

 Radio Interview re: Lethal Voyage — 11.23.20 on The Todd Ortloff Show

 Chapter 1 – Hell Hath No Fury